TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 A distribution is technically handled as an extension.
-Therefore your can make use of the :ref:`extension-options`.
+Therefore your can make use of all :ref:`configuration options <extension-options>` as needed.

-After saving the configuration, the signal ``afterExtensionConfigurationWrite`` is dispatched.
+After saving the configuration, the signal :code:`afterExtensionConfigurationWrite` is dispatched.
 You may use this to alter your website configuration (e.g. color scheme) on the fly.